leokrahn/engr3/README.md

 [link](https://cvilleschools.onshape.com/documents/01d1da9243e1f143c9256174/w/a32e6cf67fb014620bcc626e/e/fe8e5b58cfbce666d5279b72)
 ### Reflection

 The mic stand was pretty easy I spent the most time on the first question but I just followed the drawings and changes the values and got it done.
+I learned how to make lines remain equidistant and parallel when on a curve.

 &nbsp;